Equity and Inclusion Policy

-Any person who believes that the Equity and Inclusion Policy has not been followed or he/she or his/her organization has been the object of discrimination or harassment by any student or student organization, should present those allegations in writing via one of the following methods:
+Any person who believes that the Equity and Inclusion Policy has not been followed or they or their organization has been the object of discrimination or harassment by any student or student organization should present those allegations in writing via one of the following methods:

 A harassment or discrimination policy violation by any faculty or staff member of the University may result in and may not be limited to the following: discharge, termination of appointment or contract, demotion, or written reprimand.
 In addition, that individual as well as the University may be held responsible for any legal claims that may arise.